1 Rebooting Your Future

 In the novel Alice’s Adventures in Wonderland (L. Carroll 1865), the protagonist Alice follows a white rabbit down a hole.
 What she discovers is a strange underground world populated by weird and wonderful characters.
 The world of work can sometimes be a mysterious underworld where you adventure in wonderland accompanied by colourful characters.

 You will spend lots of time in this wonderland, potentially as much as 80,000 hours as part of the ~4,000 weeks of your life.
-(Investor 2020; Burkeman 2021) So join me down the rabbit hole, it’s fun (honest), and sooner or later you’ll have to come down here anyway.
+(K. Byte 2020; Burkeman 2021) So join me down the rabbit hole, it’s fun (honest), and sooner or later you’ll have to come down here anyway.
 So open up the door to the new possibilities in your future.

-1.3 Opening your future
+1.3 Opening Your Future

 Studying at University opens new doors to your future, some of which will take you down rabbit holes.
 As the poet Lemn Sissay puts it (figure 1.2):